How to Train Your Dragon 2: Plot

-Five years after the Viking villagers of Berk and the dragons made peace, they live together in harmony.
-Hiccup and his dragon, Toothless the Night Fury, discover and map unexplored lands.
-Now 20 years old, he is being pressed by his father, Stoick the Vast, to succeed him as chieftain, although Hiccup feels unsure he is ready.
+Five years after the Viking villagers of Berk and the dragons have made peace, Hiccup and his Night Fury best friend, Toothless, map out unexplored lands.
+Hiccup's father, Stoick the Vast, pressures him to succeed as chieftain, although Hiccup is uncertain whether he is ready.

-While investigating a burnt forest, Hiccup and Astrid discover the remains of a fort encased in ice and meet a group of dragon trappers.
-Their leader Eret attempts to capture their dragons for their employer, Drago Bludvist, who plots to capture and enslave all dragons into becoming his soldiers.
-Hiccup and Astrid escape and warn Stoick about Drago.
-Stoick fortifies Berk to prepare for battle.
-Hiccup, however, refuses to believe war is inevitable and flies off to talk to Drago.
-Stoick tries to stop him, explaining that he once met Drago at a gathering of chieftains, where Drago had offered them protection from dragons if they pledged to serve him; when they laughed it off as a joke, he had his dragons attack them, with Stoick the sole survivor.
+While investigating a burnt forest, Hiccup and his girlfriend Astrid are ambushed by dragon trappers led by Eret, who works for Drago Bludvist, a warlord who plots to enslave all dragons into becoming soldiers.
+Hiccup and Astrid escape to Berk and warn Stoick about Drago.
+As Stoick fortifies Berk to prepare for battle, he explains that he once met Drago at a chieftain gathering, where Drago offered them protection from dragons if they pledged to serve him; upon denying him, he had his dragons attack them, leaving Stoick as the sole survivor.

-Undeterred, Hiccup flies off with Toothless in search of Drago to try to reason with him.
-They instead meet a mysterious dragon rider, who is revealed to be Hiccup's long-lost mother, Valka, who was assumed to have been eaten alive by a Night Fury.
-She explains that, like her son, she could not bring herself to kill dragons.
-After being carried off during a dragon raid, she spent 20 years rescuing dragons from Drago and bringing them to an island nest created out of ice by a gigantic, ice-spewing alpha dragon called a "Bewilderbeast", which is able to control smaller dragons by emitting hypnotic sound waves.
-Stoick and his lieutenant Gobber track Hiccup to the nest, where Stoick discovers his wife is alive.
-Meanwhile, Astrid and the other riders force Eret to lead them to Drago, who captures them and their dragons and, learning of Berk's dragons, sends his armada to attack the dragon nest.
-He also attempts to execute Eret, but Astrid's dragon, Stormfly, saves him.
-A grateful Eret later helps her and the others escape.
+Hiccup refuses to accept that war is inevitable and flies off with Toothless in search of Drago to change his mind.
+Instead, they encounter a mysterious dragon rider, who is revealed to be Hiccup's mother, Valka, who was presumed dead after being taken away by a dragon during a raid.
+Valka explains that, like her son, she could not bring herself to slay dragons; instead, she rescues them from Drago and brings them to an island nest formed out of ice by a massive, ice-breathing alpha dragon called a Bewilderbeast, which can control smaller dragons by emitting hypnotic sound waves.
+Stoick and his companion Gobber track Hiccup to the nest, where Stoick discovers that Valka is alive, and they finally reunite.
+Meanwhile, Astrid and the other riders force Eret to lead them to Drago, who captures them.
+Upon learning of Berk's dragons, Drago directs his armada to attack the dragon nest.
+He also tries to execute Eret, but Astrid's dragon, Stormfly, saves him, prompting Eret to help the others escape.